Canine NeuroPark® ©2025

 Ultimately, Canine Neuropark® allows dogs to explore and express themselves independently through agency.

 The feeling of uncertainty is the hidden cause of many of the behaviour sets we often categorize as "Issues".
-The root of uncertainty may arise from physical (discomfort, pain) or / and mental states (negative memories, trauma) and / or because the brains regulatory predictions can't synchronize with the sensory input well, curating a state of experiential blindness.
-All of these conscious states mean that a brain cannot establish the causes from the outcomes (sensory inputs) it experiences, and those sensations create a feeling of uncertainty.
+The root of uncertainty may arise from physical (inefficient energy regulation, illness, discomfort, pain) or / and mental states (negative memories, rigid action patterns) and / or because the brains regulatory predictions can't synchronize with the sensory input well, curating a state of experiential blindness.
+All of these conscious states mean that a brain cannot establish the causes from the outcomes (sensory inputs) it experiences, and those sensations create a conscious feeling of uncertainty.

 Neuropark helps your dog to learn how to construct new perceptions through active exploration (self evidencing through movement) and past experience (memory), in relation to the sensory input; freely moving to gain information about the body's future needs to provide for those needs before they arise and to act efficiently in the environment at all times.
-These actions adapt existing experiences (memory) in the dogs' brain's inbuilt neuronal "library" with information about their body and the world they move in, which can be observed in form of changing behaviour(s).
+These actions adapt existing experiences (memory) in the dogs' brain's inbuilt neuronal "library" with new meaning making of their body and the world they move in, which can be observed in form of changing behaviour(s).

-This approach leads to a calmer and more content and resilient dog.
+This approach leads to better maintenance and promotion of the systems energy regulation (Allostasis) which we can observe in a calmer, more content and resilient dog.

 Your time at Neuropark will be the foundation of a healthier and closer relationship with your furry family member.